CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

         ...
         geometry_modifier_filepath: Ni_phenyl_geometry_modification.xyz

-As before, we have performed an experiment to evaluate the effect of a simple rotation of the phenyl ligand.
+As before, we have performed an experiment to evaluate the effect of a simple rotation of the Ph ligand.
 The number of successfully assembled complexes out of a maximum of 692 is shown in the table below:

 .. csv-table::
     :header: "Bidentate Rotator", "Without Optimization", "With Forcefield", "With Geometry Modifier"